-Kentucky has five away games on the schedule this season; which qualifies as the best road trip?
-With a month until the season opener in Hattiesburg, Mississippi, odds are you may be asking yourself that same question.
+Kentucky only has four away games on the schedule this season; which has the best road trip potential?
 As someone who loves football road trips and this great region we call the South, I’m here to help.
-I ranked the five road games based on five factors on a scale of 1-5 (1 being worst, 5 being best):
+I ranked the four away games based on five factors on a scale of 1-5 (1 being worst, 5 being best):

 - Proximity to Lexington

 - Intangibles (the one thing that makes that place unique to any other)

 - Mississippi State (September 21, Starkville, MS)

 Let’s break them down one by one, starting with…

 Starkville is 492 miles, or 7 hours 49 minutes from Lexington.
 Trust me when I say there’s middle of nowhere, and then there’s middle of nowhere Mississippi.

 Last year, Mississippi State went 8-5 under first-year head coach Joe Moorhead, formerly the offensive coordinator at Penn State.
 This year, the Bulldogs have to replace quarterback Nick Fitzgerald and eight starters on defense.
 That being said, this is Kentucky’s first road game of the season, those cowbells are loud, and Benny Snell won’t be around to score four touchdowns.